mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The heaviest component in my rack by far is the UPS, weighing in at a whopping XX lbs (XX kg).

-The rest of the components are relatively light.
-I don't yet have a rack-mount chassis for my TrueNAS server, but that will be the next heaviest thing, as hard disk drives are heavy.
+I haven't built my rack-mounted storage server yet, but I'm leaving space for it on the bottom, as it will be the next heaviest thing after the UPS, as disks are heavy.

 Patch panels weigh almost nothing, and networking switches are fairly light as well.
 For this reason, most server racks keep these components in the top two slots of the rack.